 Journey has one simple goal — to let you log your life with diary entries.
 It comes with a calendar, photo and atlas view that present all your entries in a beautiful and easy-to-digest format.
 It syncs with Android and the web app.

 Google’s official Drive shortcut means you can seamless add new content to your Google Drive account with a single click.

 This one is aimed primarily at students.
 It makes bibliography creation easier, letting you quickly create a properly formatted website citation for the APA, Chicago, MLA, and Harvard citation styles.
 It even allows you to maintain project bibliographies – perfect for not getting bogged down in citations whilst in a creative flow.

 Like using the cloud but forget which of the myriad services you stored something on?
 Synata works as a search tool for your online stuff.
-It sorts through Dropbox, Box, Google Drive, Evernote, Office 365, and Sharepoint, with more services coming soon.
+It sorts through Dropbox, Box, Google Drive, Evernote, Office 365, and Sharepoint.

 Boomerang is a browser add-on available for Chrome that lets you schedule emails for a point in the future, even if you’re not online.
 It’s perfect for automated business replies, not forgetting birthdays, and sending messages at a time when you know the recipient will be available.

 How annoying is it when you right-click on a web page but the site prevents you from accessing the context menu?
 RightToCopy solves the problem, it lets you highlight text and copy text on pages that have disabled the features.